Asian Recipes/ Dinner/ Korean/ Pasta & Noodles/ Recipes/ Super Simple

 Try the base gochujang pasta recipe below or amp it up with extra protein or veggies to make it go even further!

-Related: Tantanmen Ramen Noodles / Creamy Sausage Pasta
+Related: Tantanmen Ramen / Creamy Sausage Pasta

 Bowl of creamy gochujang pasta on a dark background.